syncfusion-content/wpf-docs/wpf/SpellChecker/Getting-Started.md

 N> View [Sample](https://github.com/SyncfusionExamples/WPF-SpellChecker-examples/tree/master/Samples/SfSpellChecker) in GitHub

-## Restrict the spell check operation
+## Disable spell checking

-If you want to restrict the spell check operation, use the `EnableSpellCheck` property value as `false`.If the `EnableSpellCheck` property value is `false`, you will not be able to use both the context menu and SpellCheck dialogue to perform spell checking operations.
+If you want to disable the spell check operation, use the `EnableSpellCheck` property value as `false`.If the `EnableSpellCheck` property value is `false`, you will not be able to use both the context menu and SpellCheck dialogue to perform spell checking operations.
 The default value of `EnableSpellCheck` property is `true`.

 {% tabs %}
 {% highlight xaml %}